Please be ready with your application reference number starting with 'P'. For example P1234567

 Unfortunately, all agencies including ANCC® cannot predict which applications will be flagged for "manual review".
 It only occurs during the automatic checking process via the national criminal database.

 However, you don't need to panic when submitting your Nationally Coordinated Criminal History Check (NCCHC) application.
 We only advise that you fill in all details correctly.

 For now, there is nothing any applicant can do about the delay in their check.
 However, if there is a deadline for you to submit the police check certificate, you should contact the organisation, and relay the issue to them.

-Our system automatically dispatches national criminal history check results on the same day they are received (including weekends).
+Our system automatically dispatches Nationally Coordinated Criminal History Check results on the same day they are received (including weekends).

 A Police Check is a nationwide document and contains all convictions of an individual within Australia.
 The check may also be known by a different names such as

 Across the different states and Territories, the check remains valid, since it includes convictions from Police/Criminal records from each state and territory.
 The Police Check Australia is valid in all states and territories across Australia including:✔ New South Wales (NSW)